can ticks be tested for lyme disease

 If my tick tests negative, am I safe?

-Should I wait for tick testing results before treating symptoms?
+Should I wait for results before treatment?

 Related Posts